avimallu/r.data.table.funs/README.md

 ```

 ## glean
 A quick hack-y replacement for `glimpse`, but enhanced to differentiate data types by color and read numeric and integer values in human friendly styles (i.e. 4,721,123 as 4.72M).
+The colours are meant for differentiation, but not identifcation i.e. serves as an analytical aid while reading very long tables.

 ![glean screenshot](https://github.com/avimallu/r.data.table.funs/blob/master/screens/glean.JPG?raw=true)